timpaul/gds-marp-deck/PITCHME.md

 ---

 <!-- _class: title -->
-# From markdown to slide deck
+# Generating slide decks from Markdown
 ---

 This whole deck has been generated automatically from [the markdown in this file](https://raw.githubusercontent.com/timpaul/gds-marp-deck/master/PITCHME.md), using a thing called [Marp](https://marp.app/).